 The special issue’s guest editors Cécile Accilien, Manisha Desai, and Luz María Gordillo also serve as members of the journal’s editorial board.
 In place of a traditional preface, they created a trailer of their conversation about the issue.
 You can view it here:

 Recently, I completed a year-long fellowship with The OpEd Project.
 Their work focuses on training subject experts to increase their public outreach, primarily through journalism such as oped or editorial articles.

-My participation as a Public Voices Fellow included several workshops, collaborations with colleagues, and a lot of soul-searching about my personal and professional public identity.
-I had the opportunity to work one-on-one with coaches whose own journalistic accomplishments are numerous.
+During my participation as a Public Voices Fellow , I attended several workshops, collaborated with colleagues, and did a lot of soul-searching about my personal and professional public identity.
+Most significantly, I also had the opportunity to work one-on-one with coaches whose own journalistic accomplishments are numerous.